techidaily/site-ai-vdieo-software/source/_posts/updated-free-video-editing-software-top-picks-beginners.md

 ![Kdenlive interface ](https://images.wondershare.com/filmora/article-images/Kdenlive-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uV3vm805eX0?si=YSPcsFxBcJmoxLsU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In addition, this Linux-based movie maker grants you the access to effects and transitions libraries you can use to manipulate your footage as you see fit.
 A wide range of add-ons that contain title templates or render profiles and speed up your workflow can be downloaded and installed directly from the Kdenlive movie maker.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/S3Th6oa_isA?si=TTQ013BB9beUM4x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 6. [Clipchamp](https://clipchamp.com/en/) \- Best Online Easy to Use Movie Maker